 - veggies – I always say, the more the merrier.
 Chopped spinach and mushrooms would be great to add to these.
 If you add a lot more veggies, you might need more tortillas for rolling.

 - shredded chicken – chicken thighs or chicken breasts will work for this recipe.
-You can use a rotisserie chicken and shred it yourself.
+You can use a store-bought rotisserie chicken and shred it yourself.

-- tortillas – I like using corn tortillas, but you can also use flour tortillas
+- tortillas – I like using corn tortillas, but you can also use flour tortillas.

-More healthy Mexican inspired recipes
+More healthy Mexican-inspired recipes

 - steak fajitas

-- healthy chicken fajita casserole with rice
+- healthy chicken fajita casserole

-- beef taco casserole
+- baked beef taquitos

 - shrimp fajitas